djbarajas/ML_Final/README.md

 The Driver program is [Main_Model.py](https://github.com/djbarajas/ML_Final/blob/main/Main_Model.ipynb).
 There are 2 pretrained models attatched to this.
 A [Traffic Light CLassifier](https://github.com/djbarajas/ML_Final/blob/main/TLClassifier.py) and a [Vehicle Detector](https://github.com/djbarajas/ML_Final/blob/main/vehicle_model.py).

+## Dataset

+The dataset used for this project was the [LSIA Traffic Light Dataset](https://www.kaggle.com/mbornoe/lisa-traffic-light-dataset).

 ## Reference